Kozea/Dyko/tutorials/tutorial2.rst

 It's type is iter, because a blog entry is associated to multiple comments.
 This is also why we have to specify that the relationship is a 'one-to-many' relationship.
-The remot_ap argument refers to the name under which the other access point is registered, and remote_property is used to retrieved the comments linked to this entry.
+The remote_ap argument refers to the name under which the other access point is registered, and remote_property is used to retrieved the comments linked to this entry.

 Similarly, this is how we define the comments access point: